iansim/Cocos2D-X/README.md

 You're welcome to include these in your projects and adjust to your needs.
 Also feel free to optimize the code and commit your changes.

-Swipe gestures demo for Cocos2D-X 3.6:
+Swipe Gestures (Cocos2D-X 3.6):
 --------------
+Basic swipe gestures and MoveBy actions.
+Drag and drop it into a new created project.

  ![SwipeG](https://raw.github.com/snlbase/Cocos2D-X/master/img/swgest.gif)

 Advanced Main Menu: